sai-krishna-msk/SmartFeed.ai/README.md

 **SmartFeed.ai** is a Article  Recommendation System, Which serves you everyday with a collection of Article's related to Topics you have subscribed,(5 Articles per topic).

-The way it comes up with those 5 articles with the objective to ensure to keep you reading feed interesting and worthwhile by aligning them to your preferences based on the explicit feedback given by the you(the user).
+The way it comes up with those 5 articles is with the objective too ensure keeping you reading feed interesting and worthwhile by aligning them to your preferences based on the explicit feedback given by the you(the user).

 ## **Characteristics of these 5 five article's**